varocketry/guitar-mastery-hub/public/lessons/lesson_009_music_reading.md

 **By the end of this lesson:**

-✅ You'll understand TAB, chord charts, and lead sheets
+âœ… You'll understand TAB, chord charts, and lead sheets
-✅ You'll read simple songs slowly but accurately
+âœ… You'll read simple songs slowly but accurately
-✅ You'll know WHERE to find guitar music online
+âœ… You'll know WHERE to find guitar music online
-✅ You'll document your own ideas in writing
+âœ… You'll document your own ideas in writing
-✅ You'll be independent in your learning
+âœ… You'll be independent in your learning

 **You'll cross from "can play what I'm shown" to "can learn anything independently."**

 **That's true musical freedom.**

-**Let's learn to read.** 🎸
+**Let's learn to read.** ðŸŽ¸

 ---

-## 🎓 LEARNING OBJECTIVES
+## ðŸŽ“ LEARNING OBJECTIVES

 By the end of this lesson, you will be able to:
 - Read guitar tablature (TAB) fluently for single notes and chord shapes